 Walking through the lobby of Dossier in downtown Portland is like taking a big breath of fresh air.
 The plant-filled lounge invites travelers to decompress, relax, and settle into the laid-back lifestyle of the Pacific Northwest.
-Start your day with a soak in the urban hot springs at Portland's wellness center, Knot Springs (guests receive membership access during their stay), take your afternoon off the beaten path with hundreds of trails at the nearby Forest Park, and meet up-and-coming designers and artists in the lobby at the daily 'Buch and Beer happy hour with the local brewery.
-With adventure, culture, and exciting cuisine, Dossier curates a harmonious experience with the surrounding landscape, while delivering the kinds of quirks and charms that guests expect from Stumptown.
+Start the day with a soak in the urban hot springs at Portland's wellness center, Knot Springs (guests receive membership access during their stay), take the afternoon off the beaten path with hundreds of trails at the nearby Forest Park, and meet up-and-coming designers and artists in the lobby at the daily 'Buch and Beer happy hour with the local brewery.
+With adventure, culture, and exciting cuisine, Dossier curates a harmonious experience with the surrounding landscape, while delivering the kinds of quirk and charm that guests expect from Stumptown.

 At a Glance

 The Vibe: A refined and polished retreat in the heart of downtown Portland.